sadeep654/Digital-Circuit-for-an-Elevator/README.md

   <img src="img/diagram.png" width="100%" alt="Digital Circuit for an Elevator" />
 </p>

-Below is the breadboard implementation used for the project: <a href="https://www.tinkercad.com/things/hYpgCl7IjPe-7-segment-display/editel" target="_blank">Go to tinkercad</a>
+Below is the breadboard implementation used for the project: <a href="https://www.tinkercad.com/things/hYpgCl7IjPe-7-segment-display/editel" target="_blank">Go see the project on Tinkercad</a>

 <img src="img/img1.png" width="100%" alt="Digital Circuit for an Elevator" />